Doist/gulpist/README.md

 gulp [task name]
 ```

-Here is a list of tasks that we currently support
+Here is a list of tasks that are currently supported

 - `gulp less`, `gulp less:watch`:  Compile LESS file
 - `gulp coffee`, `gulp coffee:watch`:  Compile LESS file
 - `gulp browserify`: Create a development bundle (with source map), and production bundle (uglified).
 - `gulp browserify:watch`:  Create __only__ the  development bundle, and watch for file change to rebuild.

-Batch Task:
+Batch Tasks:

 - `gulp build`: Run "less", "coffee", "browserify" tasks
 - `gulp watch` Run "less:watch", "coffee:watch", "browserify:watch" tasks
 - `gulp sync` Same as `gulp watch`, but it will also start a BrowserSync server which will reload your browser when asset compilation is done.